kboudinot/IDGW_structure/README.md

 Output: structure_data.txt

 ## References
+Cerreta, A. L., J. R. Adams, K. Petersen, N. R. Campbell, and D. E. Ausband.
+In review.
+More than 	one way to SNP a scat?
+The implementation of a microhaplotype SNP panel for non-	invasive fecal samples.
+G3: Genes | Genomes | Genetics.
 Delomas, T. A., J. Struthers, T. Hebdon, and M. R. Campbell.
 2023.
 Development of a microhaplotype panel to inform management of gray wolves.
 Conservation Genetics Resources 15:49–57.